CodepathGroup8-JenniferSonali/LetMeetHappen/README.md

 The following **optional** features are implemented:

+* [ ] User can save draft event invites and send them later.
+* [ ] User can login/sign up using facebook.
 * [ ] Implements robust error handling, [check if internet is available](http://guides.codepath.com/android/Sending-and-Managing-Network-Requests#checking-for-network-connectivity), handle error cases, network failures
 * [ ] User can add **multiple location suggestions** to the meeting request
 * [ ] User can **search for meeting matching a particular query** and see results